Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Review Methodology

 During both selection steps, we split the data set between authors and discussed entries if the decision was unclear.
-This resulted in 83 relevant publications within our corpus.
+This resulted in \add{116} relevant publications within our corpus.

-\subsection{Data Extraction and Code Book}
+\subsection{Data Extraction\remove{ and Code Book}}

-We first created an initial code book to extract data from the remaining 83 papers in our corpus.
-Since we see \remove{aHUIs and} \hui{}s as a sub-category of cross-device interaction, we started with aspects defined by Brudy~et~al.~\cite{brudy2019crossdevice} in their survey.
-This was extended with common HCI metadata, such as the contribution type defined by Wobbrock~and~Kientz~\cite{wobbrock2016research} or the evaluation strategy outlined by Ledo~et~al.~\cite{ledo2018evaluation}.
+\remove{We first created an initial code book to extract data from the remaining 83 papers in our corpus.}

+Since we see \hui{}s as a sub-category of cross-device interaction, we started with aspects defined by Brudy~et~al.~\cite{brudy2019crossdevice} in their survey.
+This was extended with common HCI metadata, such as the contribution type~\cite{wobbrock2016research} or the evaluation strategy~\cite{ledo2018evaluation}.
 Furthermore, we recorded each publication's challenges, future work, use case, and devices and terminology used.
-Once we defined an initial set of codes, we selected 10 papers at random from our literature corpus that three authors reviewed.
+To validate the initial set of codes, we \add{randomly} selected 10 papers from our corpus that \add{were coded by} three authors.
 This allowed us to (1)~verify if the categorization works, (2)~add missing codes, and (3)~establish a common ground between authors.
-With the categories finalized, four authors coded the remaining papers.
-Two authors independently coded every publication.
-No author assessed the relevance of their own work.
-After each paper was coded, the same four authors discussed each publication and combined the two coding entries (\eg clarifying conflicts).
+With the categories finalized, four authors coded the remaining papers. \add{To ensure the rigor and reliability of the analysis, we employed researcher triangulation: two authors independently coded all publications, and each paper in the final corpus was reviewed by at least two researchers. } No author assessed the relevance of their own work.
+After each paper was coded, the same four authors discussed each publication \add{and clarified conflicts in a coding meeting}.
 They further clustered challenges, use cases, and terminology used throughout the corpus.